 Ashlee Knapp Stewart

 Ashlee Knapp Stewart started her ballet training in Omaha when she was eight years old under the tutelage of Robin Welsh.
+At age twelve, Miss Ashlee spent a year at The Rock School.
 At age thirteen, she accepted a full scholarship to study at the School of American Ballet (SAB), where she won the Mae L. Wien Award for Outstanding Promise, as well as the prestigious Princess Grace Award.
 During her time at SAB, Miss Ashlee toured with the New York City Ballet and performed an original featured role choreographed by former artistic director, Peter Martins.
 In 2001, Miss Ashlee joined the New York City Ballet at age fifteen.

 While at the New York City Ballet, Miss Ashlee learned over forty ballets and performed full‐time at Lincoln Center.
 She originated roles in Christopher Wheeldon's "Carnival of the Animals", Peter Martins' "Romeo and Juliet", and Robert La Fosse’s "Land of Nod".
 She toured with the company to Saint Petersburg and Copenhagen, and appeared in the PBS documentary “Bringing Back Balanchine.”
 Miss Ashlee retired after seven years of performing professionally.